Many affected by COVID-19 have been forced to work from home. But not everyone knows how to do it effectively.

 1. Choose your 'office' space

 Choose a part of your house where you have everything you need to work.
-Try to make it a well-lit place, if possible with natural light.
-Avoid reflections on the screen and keep order and cleanliness.
+Try to make it a well-lit place, if possible with natural light and soft ambient light to avoid reflections on the screen and keep order and cleanliness.
 Prepare yourself a cup of coffee or tea and get ready to work!

 2. Set a schedule and know when to log off